Skip to main content

 PRR’s Regulatory Impact

 The new rule imposes additional due diligence and reporting burden on importers and manufacturers engaged in commercial activity in the United States.
-The technical correction requesting “unpublished study reports” vs the previous “published study reports” significantly broadens the scope of the PRR.
-Moreover, the rule complexity will require PFAS and TSCA expertise and information management resources that are familiar with the company’s products, value chain structure, and associated documentation.
-With relatively little time left to prepare, examining and processing records over the 10-year lookback period may prove difficult for existing TSCA reporters and will introduce a tall challenge for entities new to TSCA.
+The PRR’s complexity and broad scope will require PFAS and TSCA expertise, as well as information management resources familiar with the company’s products, value chain structure, and associated documentation.
+Examining and processing records over the 10-year lookback period may prove difficult for existing TSCA reporters and will introduce a tall challenge for entities new to TSCA.

 We Can Help